Unpacking the Latest Options Trading Trends in Hims & Hers Health

 Hims & Hers Health Inc is a multi-specialty telehealth platform that connects consumers to licensed healthcare professionals, enabling them to access high-quality medical care for numerous conditions related to mental health, sexual health, dermatology, primary care, and more.

-Having examined the options trading patterns of Hims & Hers Health, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance

-Current Position of Hims & Hers Health Trading volume stands at 6,988,157, with HIMS's price down by -4.07%, positioned at $26.75.
-RSI indicators show the stock to be may be approaching overbought.
-Earnings announcement expected in 104 days.
-What The Experts Say On Hims & Hers Health
+Present Market Standing of Hims & Hers Health Currently trading with a volume of 10,964,198, the HIMS's price is up by 12.73%, now at $21.78.
+RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
+Anticipated earnings release is in 98 days.
+What Analysts Are Saying About Hims & Hers Health

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $24.8.
+In the last month, 5 experts released ratings on this stock with an average target price of $23.8.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from B of A Securities has decided to maintain their Buy rating on Hims & Hers Health, which currently sits at a price target of $25. * An analyst from Piper Sandler has revised its rating downward to Neutral, adjusting the price target to $21. * An analyst from B of A Securities has decided to maintain their Buy rating on Hims & Hers Health, which currently sits at a price target of $23. * An analyst from TD Cowen has decided to maintain their Buy rating on Hims & Hers Health, which currently sits at a price target of $28. * Maintaining their stance, an analyst from Deutsche Bank continues to hold a Hold rating for Hims & Hers Health, targeting a price of $27.
+Click here for access. * In a cautious move, an analyst from B of A Securities downgraded its rating to Underperform, setting a price target of $18. * Reflecting concerns, an analyst from Piper Sandler lowers its rating to Neutral with a new price target of $21. * An analyst from Canaccord Genuity persists with their Buy rating on Hims & Hers Health, maintaining a target price of $28. * An analyst from Deutsche Bank has decided to maintain their Hold rating on Hims & Hers Health, which currently sits at a price target of $27. * Consistent in their evaluation, an analyst from B of A Securities keeps a Buy rating on Hims & Hers Health with a target price of $25.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Hims & Hers Health options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.